 We met by chance, late one night in October.
 It was thanksgiving, too much alcohol, food, and a table full of strangers.
-I was never meant to be there, he was never meant to be there, but there we were.
-Strangers, friends.
+Neither of us meant to be there.
+Strangers, soon to be friends.

 Hostels are strange and wonderful places.
 The usual laws of social interactions don’t seem to apply anymore.
 A chance encounter has the opportunity to turn into a lifelong friendship, no distance insurmountable.

 Over 8 long months we struggled, barely managing to keep things together.
 Petty disagreements turning in to chasms across an ocean.
 But here I was, 8 months later.
 Sitting in Chicago, anxious, nervous.
 A last minute disagreement on when he had agreed to come and pick me up pushed to breaking point.
 Barely saved from turning to nothing.

 But there he was, still as cute as ever, a little shy, blue eyed, short curls, with a wit that can’t be outdone by anyone, and the sweetest American accent.
 He told me all about Wisconsin, introduced me to his life, his bizarre love of KwikTrip, cheese curds, terrible country music, rapping to old Kendrick Lamar while I sat speechless, unable to match him.
 I often wonder how he can claim to have social anxiety, always seeming cool and together, always having something to say.
 I’m forever amazed by how much he knows, he can by far out nerd me without seeming pompous or irritating.